 The community champion, with the support of the Chief and Council by means of a BCR, ensures that each home has developed an escape plan.
 Further, the champion has continuous support from FNESS to remain engaged with the community as they promote fire and life safety messages.

-“Fire losses (deaths, injuries and destruction of property) in First Nation communities, particularly those on remote First Nations lands, far exceed those in comparable off-reserve communities.
+“Fire losses (deaths, injuries, and destruction of property) in First Nation communities, particularly those on remote First Nations lands, far exceed those in comparable off-reserve communities.
 The First Nations per capita fire incidence rate is 2.4 times the per-capita rate for the rest of Canada.
-The death rate is 10.4 times greater; the fire injury rate is 2.5 times greater; and the fire damage per unit is 2.1 times greater”.
+The death rate is 10.4 times greater; the fire injury rate is 2.5 times greater, and the fire damage per unit is 2.1 times greater”.
 (First Nations Fire Protection Strategy 2009-2019)

-It is First Nations Emergency Services Society’s goal to assist communities in reducing these alarming statistics in the province of British Columbia.
+It is the First Nations Emergency Services Society’s goal to assist communities in reducing these alarming statistics in the province of British Columbia.
 To assist communities the Fire Services Department provides a few different services around Fire Prevention.
 Please read below for learn more about our Fire Prevention programs.